 (d) if that person is not the manager of a mine concerned, to such manager.

-[Section 31BB inserted by No. 68 of 2004 s.
+[Section 31BB inserted: No. 68 of 2004 s.
 76.]

 31BC.
 Effect of notice pending review by Tribunal

 (1) Pending the decision on a reference under section 31BA, irrespective of the decision of the State mining engineer under section 31AZ —